Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 \section{The Quantum Rotation Number}

-It is very natural to try and define a ``quantum rotation number'' by replacing energies by ``quantized energies''.
-That this is indeed possible will follow from the mathematical version of the semiclassical Bohr-Sommerfeld rules, that we recall below.
-But first of all, we need to introduce the quantum version of the image of the map $F=(f,H)$, which is the joint spectrum~\cite{colinI}.
+The quantum version of the image of the map $F=(f_1,\dots, f_n)$, where $f_j$ are commuting Hamiltonians, is the joint spectrum~\cite{colinI} of commuting operators $P_1,\dots, P_n$.
+With this in mind, it is very natural to try to define a ``quantum rotation number'' by replacing energies by ``quantized energies''.
+That this is indeed possible will follow from the mathematical version of the semiclassical Bohr-Sommerfeld rules, which requires a rigorous framework establishing the relationship between quantum theory (functional analysis of operators on Hilbert spaces) and classical mechanics (symplectic geometry of Hamiltonian systems).
+In this paper, for this purpose, we use the well-established theory of semiclassical pseudodifferential quantization.